How to Tour the 23+ Best Castles in Germany in 2023

 This post may contain affiliate links.
 Read my disclaimer policy.

 Do you want to add castles to your Germany itinerary?
-Here are 16 of the best castles to visit in Germany!
+Here are the best castles to visit in Germany!

 When people think of Germany, many immediately conjure up pictures of beautiful castles with even more breathtaking backdrops.
 Whether it be sprawling castle complexes, well-preserved royal residences or castle ruins on top of mountains, you’ll find all sorts of castles throughout all regions of the country.